aloglu/instapaper-desktop/README.md

 # Installation

-To download the app, go to the [releases section](https://github.com/aloglu/instapaper-mac/releases) or [click here](https://github.com/aloglu/instapaper-mac/releases/download/v1.1/Instapaper.dmg).

-After the file is downloaded, drag the app icon to the `Applications` folder.
-That's it.
+Go to the [releases](https://github.com/aloglu/instapaper-desktop/releases) section for the operating system of your choice.

 # Disclaimer